- Our Impact

 We invite you to see how your support changes lives by learning more about our smart solutions, where we work, the people we empower and the magnitude of the water crisis.

 Our solutions focus on empowerment through access to affordable financing.
 For millions around the world, access to funds is the only thing that stands between them and safe water and sanitation in their home.
 Our solutions focus on breaking down this financial barrier and bringing hope and opportunity to those in need.

 Where we work

-In 13 countries on three continents around the world, we are turning your generosity into opportunity.
+In 13 countries on four continents around the world, we are turning your generosity into opportunity.
 Learn more about the water crisis and our programs in each country by exploring the links to the left.

 Kids are playing in Baktarpur